 - Understanding the nature and purpose of customer relationships to develop a customer risk profile; and

-- Conducting ongoing monitoring for suspicious transactions and, on a risk basis, maintaining and updating customer information.
+- Conducting ongoing monitoring of customer activity for suspicious transactions, and maintaining and updating customer information based on risk factors.

 What is required from customers during the onboarding process?